bitrise-io/devcenter/_articles/en/getting-started/adding-a-new-app/index.md

 ---
 When adding your app to Bitrise, we clone your repository to make sure we can access it.
 We also run our [project scanner](https://github.com/bitrise-steplib/steps-project-scanner) that detects all the supported apps and instantly configure your Workflow with all the necessary steps to build and deploy your app.

-{% include message_box.html type="note" title="Currently we are supporting the following projects out of the box" content="
+Currently we are supporting the following projects out of the box:

 * iOS
 * Android